 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

-However, when you’re searching for a property manager to handle your landlord responsibilities, it’s important to note that not all fee structures are the same.
-If you don’t understand how a manager’s fees work, you won’t be able to compare apples to apples, and you might end up shaving your profit more than necessary if you aren’t prepared for those fees when they come up.
+However, it’s important to note that not all companies’ fee structures are the same.
+Make sure you understand how a manager’s fees work, otherwise you might shave your profit more than necessary.

-These are some of the most common “hidden” fees, extra fees, and differences in fee structure to watch for when comparing providers or finalizing a contract:
+These are some of the most common “hidden” fees, extra fees, and fee structure differences to watch for when comparing providers or finalizing a contract:

 1. Rent Due and Rent Collected